 Doctoral student at the Blekinge Institute of Technology

-I am a PhD student in Computer Science at the Department of Computer Science and Engineering, BTH, Karlskorna.
+I am a PhD student in Computer Science at the Department of Computer Science and Engineering, BTH, Karlskorna, and a assistant in a project led in cooperation with BTH, KBV, SICS and HiQ.
 My research focuses on maritime safety and security.
 The current studies include applying data modeling and anomaly detection techniques, as well as comprehensive visualization representations to marine traffic data.

 My records include a Master of Science degree in Computer Science from BTH and a Master of Science with an Engineer degree in Computer Science and Engineering from the Wroclaw University of Technology.
 In parallel to my technical studies I was also awarded the Master of Arts degree from the Karol Lipinski Academy of Music in Wrocław.